-Track instance accesses by AMS Accelerate Returns a list of AMS Accelerate instance accesses; every record includes event time, event Region, instance ID, IAM Principal ID, IAM Session ID, SSM Session ID, SSM Session ID, You can use the IAM Principal ID to get more details on the business need for accessing the instance by using the ams_access_session is_query_v1 Athena query.
-You can use the SSM Session ID to get more details on the instance accesses sesion, including the start and end time of the session, log details, and using the AWS Session Manager console in the instance's AWS Region.
-Users can also list non-AMS instance accesses by removing the userident ity filter line in the WHERE clause of the query.
-Purpose/Description Inputs Outputs Returns a list of AMS Accelerate instance accesses; every record includes event time, event Region, instance ID, IAM Principal ID, IAM Session ID, SSM Session ID.
+Track instance accesses by AMS AccelerateOnly datetime range.
+See Modifying the datetime filter in queries.Instanceld: Instance IDReturns a list of AMS Accelerate instance accesses; every record includes event time, event Region, instance ID, IAM Principal ID, IAM Session ID, SSM Session ID.
+You can use the IAM Principal ID to get more details on the business need for accessing the instance by using the ams_access_session, s_query_v1 Athena query.
+You can use the SSM Session ID to get more details on the instance access session, including the start and end time of the session, log details, and using the AWS Segion.Only datetime range.
+See Modifying the datetime filter in queries.• Instanceld: Instance ID SSM Session ID • RoleArn: RoleArn for the requester • EventName: AWS Event name (AssumeRole) • EventRegion: AWS Region that gets the request • EventId: CloudTrail Event IDSSM Session ID to get more details on the instance access session, including the start and end time of the session, log details, and using the AWS Session Manager console in the instance's AWS Region.• Instanceld: Instance ID • SSM Session Manager console in the instance's AWS Region.
+Purpose/Description Inputs Outputs Users can also list non- AMS instance accesses by removing the userident ity filter line in the WHERE clause of the by AMS Accelerate Returns a list of AMS Accelerate instance accesses; every record includes event time, event Region, instance ID, IAM Principal ID, IAM Session ID, SSM Session ID.
 You can use the IAM Principal ID to get more details on the business need for accessing the instance by using the ams_access_session s_query_v1 Athena query.
 You can use the SSM Session ID to get more details on the instance access session, including the start and end time of the session, log details, and using the AWS Session Manager console in the instance's AWS Region.
-Users can also list non- AMS instance accesses by removing the userident ity filter line in the WHERE clause of the See Modifying the SSMSession Id: SSM Session ID RoleArn: RoleArn for the requester EventTime: Time of gaining the access EventName: AWS Event name (AssumeRole) EventRegion: AWS Region that gets the request
+See Modifying the SSMSession Id: SSM Session ID RoleArn: RoleArn for the requester EventTime: Time of gaining the access EventName: AWS Event name (AssumeRole) EventRegion: AWS Region that gets the request and returns EventName